annkc/Review-Collection/README.md

 - You can reload the state of my application by clicking the "Load collection" button that can be found among the buttons at the top of the window.

 # Phase 4: Task 2

 Wed Nov 30 11:26:46 PST 2022
-Review added to review collection.
+Review 'The Great Gatsby left me wondering why I read it.' added to collection.

 Wed Nov 30 11:26:46 PST 2022
-Review added to review collection.
+Review 'The game I have wanted to play' added to collection.

 Wed Nov 30 11:26:55 PST 2022
-Review added to review collection.
+Review 'My favourite book' added to collection.

 Wed Nov 30 11:27:01 PST 2022
-Review removed from review collection.
+Review 'The game I have wanted to play' removed from collection.

-- (Note: When loading from file, the addition of each of the loaded reviews appears as a 'review added' entry in the event log.
-Likewise, the removal of the existing reviews that are removed when the loading from file takes place will each appear as a 'review removed' entry in the event log.)
+- (Note: When loading from file, the addition of each of the reviews being loaded in appears as a 'review added' entry in the event log.)